 Are You Confident of the Diagnosis?

-The development of a pilonidal cyst or pilonidal sinus disease (PSD) most commonly occurs along the upper portion of the gluteal cleft, especially when there is an extraneous congenital invagination or sinus tract near the apex of the natal crease (
+The development of a pilonidal cyst or pilonidal sinus disease (PSD) most commonly occurs along the upper portion of the gluteal cleft, especially when there is an extraneous congenital invagination or sinus tract near the apex of the natal crease (Figure 1 ).
+This epithelial invagination functions as a funnel-like structure, shunting hair down into the depths of its cul-de-sac as a consequence of different body movements.

 Because of the proximity to perianal flora, colonization with gastrointestinal organisms frequently occurs, intensifying the inflammatory reaction and resulting in suppuration.
 Without appropriate treatment PSD abscesses will persist, expand and rupture, extending their purulence centrifugally and creating additional epithelial tracts beyond the confines of the original pilonidal sinus.